-Without flexibility there is no hope of a painless future as we grow older.
-Flexibility allows every joint in the body to reach its full anatomical movement range.
+Without flexibility, there is no hope of a painless future as we grow older.
 For example, people with stiff knees cannot squat down or climb stairs properly.
-Those with stiff necks often suffer chronic head aches and migraine.
+Those with stiff necks often suffer chronic headaches and migraines.
 Others with poor posture get a stiff back and suffer lower back pain and sciatica.
 Staying immobile makes you stiff and hurts your joints when you do try to move.
-Gently stretching loosens the joints and cures aches and pains.
+So how can the cycle be broken?

-Flexibility is not some airy fairy concept that only dancers, gymnasts or contortionists are good at.
-When a leg is straight, that's it—the knee locks and it will go no further.
-When a leg is fully bent, again, it can only go as far as the end of its natural range in the knee joint which is when the heel touches the buttocks, as in a full squat or a heel-sit.
+Flexibility is not some unattainable concept that only dancers, gymnasts, or contortionists are good at.
+When a leg is straight, that's it—the knee locks, and it will go no further.
+When a leg is fully bent, again, it can only go as far as the end of its natural range in the knee joint, which is when the heel touches the buttocks, as in a full squat or a heel-sit.
 So in many areas of the body, flexibility is finite and pre-determined by the skeleton to allow us to move and act in the most efficient way.
 The secret of stretching is to NOT do anything at all except to relax and breathe deeply in a particular position favorable to the desired stretch.
 For example, what is the full mobility of the knee joint?

 Try the above positions before answering the question

 Flexibility for Safety

 Without full articulation of say, the knee joint, a sudden fall might seriously injure you, whereas the same fall caught by a supple person does no harm at all.
 How come?
 A stiff knee with shortened muscles, tendons, and ligaments will SNAP from an abrupt total folding of the lower leg suddenly caused by a fall.